cookbook 'google-cloud', '= 0.3.0'

 track software usage in images, persistent disks, snapshots, and virtual

-machine instances.
+machine instances.gcompute_image

 Represents an Image resource.